alannapaiva/alannapaiva/README.md

 ###

 - :dart: My main focus is in web and mobile development
-- :books: I'm currently studying JavaScript, HTML5, CSS3, React and Python.
+- :books: I'm currently studying JavaScript, Typescript, HTML5, CSS3, ReactJS, React Native, NodeJS and Python.
 - 💬 I like watching movies and series, and sometimes I read or playing something game.
 <!-- [Website](https://alannapaiva.github.io/site_pessoal_2020/) 💻 - Working on it. -->